hhkaos/awesome-arcgis/arcgis/content/data-storage/databases/README.md

 * Store datasets (tables for non spatial data, feature classes for vector data and raster), rules and relationships
 * Reference rasters
 * Behaviour rules and relationships to maintain integrity
-* Addcional tools to help maintain the integrity of spatial data (advance data topology)
+* Additional tools to help maintain the integrity of spatial data (advance data topology)
 * Geometric networks (for route solving)
 * Store toolboxes with geoprocessing tools, python scripts and models built in model builder
 * Story address locators for geocoding tasks